 There are many mothers' groups, health organizations, and health care provider associations that provide very detailed information and support on how to breastfeed.
 The following overview is provided for information only—it is not meant to take the place of a health care provider or lactation consultant's advice or recommendation.
-Visit the Resources section to find the names of some breastfeeding organizations.
+Visit the Resources and Publications section to find the names of some breastfeeding organizations.

 Know When to Feed Your Infant